kmgowda/SBK/README.md

 ## Use SBK from Maven Central
-The SBK APIs Package is available at [maven central](https://search.maven.org/classic/#artifactdetails%7Cio.github.kmgowda%7Csbk-api%7C0.84%7Cjar) too.. to use the sbk-api package , follow below steps
+The SBK APIs Package is available at [maven central](https://search.maven.org/classic/#artifactdetails%7Cio.github.kmgowda%7Csbk-api%7C0.84%7Cjar) too. to use the sbk-api package, follow below steps

 1. Add the SBK git hub package repository and dependency in gradle build file of your project as follows